anon-supp-iclr25/anon-supp-iclr25.github.io/README.md

+# Supplementary results
-# Supplementary results for the rebuttal of the paper "Bringing NeRFs to the Latent Space: Inverse Graphics Autoencoder" (ICLR25)
+# ICLR25 rebuttal of "Bringing NeRFs to the Latent Space: Inverse Graphics Autoencoder"